fmalina/revisions-blocl/activism/austerity.md

 beliefs about the appropriate role of the state in the economy that lie scattered around classical and contemporary economic theory.

-Austerity doesn’t work but the fact that we are still being told that it does shows us one thing: facts never disconfirm a good ideology, which is why austerity remains a very dangerous idea.
+Austerity doesn't work but the fact that we are still being told that it does shows us one thing: facts never disconfirm a good ideology, which is why austerity remains a very dangerous idea.